YassineElbouchaibi/todo-actix/readme.md

 - [tracing](https://docs.rs/tracing/latest/tracing/): the tracing library used for this project
 - [opentelemtry](https://opentelemetry.io/): the open telemetry library used for this project
 - [sentry](https://docs.rs/sentry/latest/sentry/): the error reporting library used for this project
+- [consul](https://www.consul.io/): the service discovery library used for this project

 Next things I would like to do:

 - [x] Add production grade logging
 - [x] Add Sentry error reporting
-- [ ] Add consul service registration
+- [x] Add consul service registration
 - [ ] Look into `anyhow` for error handling
 - [ ] Make a gRPC version of the API
 - [ ] Revisit the project structure once it has been more than a few months and adjust it accordingly